keu/docs/astro/cli-release-notes.md

 Release date: July 31, 2021

-- Bug Fix: Fixed an issue where users could not push DAGs to Deployments on Astronomer via the CLI.
+- Bug Fix: Fixed an issue where users could not push DAGs to Deployments on Astro via the CLI.

 ## v0.2.6-beta (`astro`)